trufflesuite/trufflesuite.com/src/docs/ganache/corda/linking-a-corda-project.md

 ![Workspaces Settings Pane Tab](/img/docs/ganache/corda/corda-workspaces-pane-tab.png)

 From here, there is a section labeled `PROJECTS`.
 Beneath this box, click the button `ADD PROJECT`.
 A folder selection modal will appear.
 Select the folder of your CordApp project.
-Ganache will inspect the directory, and for folders with a `gradle.build` file containing the string `"corda"`, will automatically watch the `./build/libs` folder for new/changed `.jar` files.
-If the folder you choose does _not_ have a matching `gradle.build` Ganache will watch the folder itself for new/changed `.jar` files.
+Ganache will inspect the directory for folders with a `build.gradle` file containing the string `"corda"`, and if found, will automatically watch the `./build/libs` folder for new/changed `.jar` files.
+If the folder you choose does _not_ have a compatible `build.gradle` Ganache will watch the folder itself for new/changed `.jar` files.

 After selecting the folder, you'll see it listed in the `PROJECTS` section.